 Cache Creek, which flows out of Clear Lake in Lake County, offers fun but tame Class II rapids—plus a couple of keep-you-on-your-toes Class IIIs that offer brief thrills.
 That makes it mild enough for first-timers to have a blast commandeering their own boats.
-This trip is ideal for people who don’t want to share a raft with a bunch of strangers—typically the case on organised trips on other rivers.
-You can go it alone in a little two-seater inflatable raft, or invite your favorite first mate to climb aboard and grab a paddle too.
+This trip is ideal for people who don’t want to share a raft with a bunch of strangers—typically the case on organized trips on other rivers.
+You can go it alone in a little two-seater inflatable raft, or invite your favourite first mate to climb aboard and grab a paddle too.

 One- and two-day DIY trips start near the Central Valley town of Rumsey along State Highway 16.
 The season generally runs June through July.
-While you can just go cool off for a day, the two-day trip runs the full 32km of Cache Creek’s sheer volcanic canyon—a wonderfully scenic mini-adventure.
+While you can just go cool off for a day, the two-day trip runs the full 20 miles of Cache Creek’s sheer volcanic canyon—a wonderfully scenic mini-adventure.